 Certain people are at greater risk of developing this condition.
 Learn about risk factors and other symptoms of early onset Alzheimer’s.

 The only definitive way to diagnose someone with Alzheimer’s disease is to examine their brain tissue after death.
 But your doctor can use other examinations and tests to assess your mental abilities, diagnose dementia, and rule out other conditions.

-They will likely start by taking a medical history.
-They may ask you about:
+They’ll likely start by taking a medical history.
+They may ask about your:

 - other current or past health conditions